yunusemretosun/devops-challenge/README.md

 #Access Jenkins UI
 echo "http://$(hostname -I | awk '{print $1}'):30080"
 ```
-#Install PostgreSQL and Redis with Jenkinsfile.infra
+3.1 Install PostgreSQL and Redis with Jenkinsfile.infra (Secure way)

+Before running the pipeline, create these credentials in Jenkins as shown below:
 ![Jenkins Credentials](images/secrets.png)

+Then, create a new pipeline using Jenkinsfile.infra and start the build.

-#Install PostgreSQL and Redis Manuel
+3.2 Install PostgreSQL and Redis Manually
 ```sh
 # Create namespaces
 kubectl create ns postgresql